WeaverFi/weaverfi/CONTRIBUTING.md

 ## Tracking New Token

-In order to track a new token, first ensure it has a price feed available either through CoinGecko, ParaSwap or 1Inch.
+In order to track a new token, first ensure it has a price feed available either through CoinGecko, ParaSwap or 1Inch (not necessary for NFTs).

-If so, simply add the token's information to `/src/tokens.ts`.
+Simply add the token's information to `/src/tokens.ts` under its appropriate chain!

-## Donations

-Donations can be made to support the development of WeaverFi through the following wallet addresses:

-**Ethereum:** ncookie.eth

-**BSC/Polygon/Fantom/Avalanche/Harmony/Cronos/Optimism/Arbitrum:** 0xbE4FeAE32210f682A41e1C41e3eaF4f8204cD29E

-We plan to soon change our donation structure to allocate some of the funds towards hosting costs, and the rest distributed among contributors.

 ## Other Contributions